strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/platformsh.md

 # Platform.sh One-Click

-The following documentation will guide you through the one-click creation of a Strapi project deployed on [Platform.sh](https://platform.sh/).
+The following documentation will guide you through the one-click creation of a new Strapi project hosted on [Platform.sh](https://platform.sh/).

 Platform.sh is a Platform-as-a-Service that allows the management of multiple websites and applications.
 In particular, it allows to quickly install and deploy a Strapi application.